Does not apply to sports. Team sports

 • d) Antwerp.

-1. What sport was not included in the program of the 1st modern Olympic Games?
+1. What sport was not included in the program of the First Olympic Games of our time?

 • b) athletics;